Define a client-side ad schedule

 CustomEnables setting a specific content-to-ads ratio

-Ratio Type Defines how the content-to-ads ratio is calculated
+Ratio Type (Custom) Defines how the content-to-ads ratio is calculated

 This option is automatically set for 1:1 Balanced and 1:1 Maximized, and only selectable when using Custom.